 Continue your performance journey or begin your performance journey with the "Superlatives" Show Choir.
 Learn an entire show, complete with choreography, to be performed at the end of the semester.
 Students will be assigned a musical section to uniquely choreograph on their own or with a partner.
 There will be opportunities for solo voice and solo dancing on an audition type basis.
-Semester offered: Periodically.
-3 Credits
+Semester offered: Fall, Spring.
+2 Credits tion, harmonization, scales, diatonic triads, seventh chords and their inversions and chord progressions.
+Semesters offered: Fall, Spring.
+2 Credits